erick-ross/erick-ross.github.io/index.md

 ## About Me

-My name is Erick, and I am currently a Mathematics PhD student studying under [Hui Xue](https://huixue.people.clemson.edu/) at Clemson University.
+My name is Erick Ross, and I am currently a Mathematics PhD student studying under [Hui Xue](https://huixue.people.clemson.edu/) at Clemson University.

-I work in Number Theory, specifically studying modular forms.
-A lot of my work comes from very explicit computations of various objects relating to modular forms.
-As a professor once told me, the great mathematicians of old were not afraid to carry out long tedious calculations, computing lots of examples, and we should not be either.
+I work in Number Theory, specifically studying modular forms.<br>I also have some interests in Dynamical Systems, and in Theoretical Computer Science.

-I also have some interests in Dynamical Systems, and in Theoretical Computer Science.
+A lot of my work has come from very explicit computations of various objects relating to modular forms.
+Sometimes, we as mathematicians like to work on very fancy things, only working abstractly.
+However, one can often gain insight by actually carrying out the messy details to compute specific examples.
+As a professor once told me, the great mathematicians of old were not afraid to carefully carry out long detailed calculations, and we should not be either.